 Lately, Canggu has also become particularly popular with “digital nomads” who are enamoured by its cheap accommodations and its Dojo Co-working Space.

-Attractions in and around Canggu: Echo Beach, Tanah Lot, Batu Bolong Beach, Berawa Beach, Love Anchor Market, Finn’s Beach Club
+Attractions in & around Canggu: Echo Beach, Tanah Lot, Batu Bolong Beach, Berawa Beach, Love Anchor Market, Finn’s Beach Club

 Compared to its brethren further down the coast, there’s a smaller selection of accommodations in Canggu.
 That’s not to say that there’s a lack to choose from here by any means!